hamedfaryabi/vue-headless-dp/README.md

 ## Introduction

-The Vue.js Headless Date Picker Composable is a utility for managing date-related functionality in Vue.js applications.
-It provides a set of functions and options to work with dates, calendars, and date selections.
+The Vue.js Headless Date Picker Composable is a utility that provides date-related functionality for Vue.js applications.
+It offers a set of functions and options to manage dates, calendars, and date selections.

 ## Installation